The Deep (1977 film)

 The Deep is a 1977 adventure film based on Peter Benchley's 1976 novel of the same name.
-It was directed by Peter Yates, and stars Robert Shaw, Jacqueline Bisset and Nick Nolte.
+It was directed by Peter Yates and stars Robert Shaw, Jacqueline Bisset, and Nick Nolte.

 Plot

-While scuba-diving near shipwrecks off Bermuda, vacationing couple David Sanders and Gail Berke recover small artifacts, including a glass ampoule with amber-coloured liquid and also a gold medallion bearing a woman's image and the letters "S.C.O.P.N." (meaning "Santa Clara, ora pro nobis", or "Saint Clara, pray for us") and a date, 1714.
+While scuba diving near shipwrecks off Bermuda, vacationing couple David Sanders and Gail Berke recover small artifacts, including a glass ampoule with amber-coloured liquid and a gold medallion bearing a woman's image and the letters "S.C.O.P.N." (meaning "Santa Clara, ora pro nobis", or "Saint Clara, pray for us") and a date, 1714.
 An unknown sea creature suddenly grabs Gail's wood baton as she probes the wreck's crevices.
 Panicked, she gets loose from the strap while the baton's end is left shredded.
-Sanders and Berke seek advice from historian and treasure-hunter Romer Treece on the medallion's origin.
-He identifies the item as Spanish as he palms the ampoule taking an interest in the couple.
+Sanders and Berke seek advice from historian and treasure hunter Romer Treece on the medallion's origin.
+He identifies the item as Spanish as he palms the ampoule, taking an interest in the couple.

-The dive shop clerk notices the ampoule, which in turn attracts the attention of Henri "Cloche" Bondurant, a local drug kingpin the clerk works for.
+The dive-shop clerk notices the ampoule, which in turn attracts the attention of Henri "Cloche" Bondurant, a local drug kingpin for whom the clerk works.
 When Cloche unsuccessfully tries to buy the ampoule, he begins terrorizing the couple.
 The ampoule contains medicinal morphine from the Goliath, a ship that sank during World War II with a cargo of munitions and medical supplies.
 The Goliath is off-limits to divers due to the still-live explosives.
 Treece concludes that a recent storm has exposed the morphine and unearthed a much older wreck containing Spanish treasure that is beneath Goliath.